The World's Most Valuable Brands Trading At Below-Market Valuations

 - Spanish bank Santander (SAN), and

-- Hong Kong based insurer AIA (OTCPK:AAGIY)
+- Hong Kong-based insurer AIA (OTCPK:AAGIY)

-In 11th and 12 place, by market cap, are British telecom Vodafone Plc (VOD) and German automaker BMW (OTCPK:BMWYY), whose brands are valued at 2-4x AIA's according the map, but who market caps trade at significantly lower multiples in the current market environment.
+In 11th and 12 place, by market cap, are British telecom Vodafone Plc (VOD) and German automaker BMW (OTCPK:BMWYY), whose brands are valued at 2-4x AIA's according the map, but whose market caps trade at significantly lower multiples in the current market environment.

 Source: HowMuch.net

-Creating a Seeking Alpha portfolio with 25 of the above brands for which I could find US tickers, we can data comparing valuations of these companies compared to the broader market.
-Generally we would expect companies with "top brands" or "the world's most valuable brands" to trade at noticeable premiums to the overall market given the moat and pricing power described in the first paragraph, but a quick glance at this table shows many of these top brands seem to be trading relatively cheaply, with 11 P/E ratios below 15 and 8 trading at no more than a 20% premium to book value, significantly below the 19.3 P/E ratio and 2.2 P/Book ratios of the MSCI World All Countries Index.
+Creating a Seeking Alpha portfolio with 25 of the above brands for which I could find US tickers, we can have data comparing valuations of these companies compared to the broader market.
+Generally, we would expect companies with "top brands" or "the world's most valuable brands" to trade at noticeable premiums to the overall market given the moat and pricing power described in the first paragraph, but a quick glance at this table shows many of these top brands seem to be trading relatively cheaply, with 11 P/E ratios below 15 and 8 trading at no more than a 20% premium to book value, significantly below the 19.3 P/E ratio and 2.2 P/Book ratios of the MSCI World All Countries Index.

 Source: Seeking Alpha